-So far, experiments went very well and these human tissues and organs can be used to test the effectiveness of medicines and treatments instead of getting them tested on animals or speculate their effect on human beings/patients.
+So far, experiments are going very well; and, these human tissues and organs will then start being used to test the effectiveness of medicines and treatments.
+The world of science will no longer need to do its tests on animals; or, speculate meds’ effect on human beings/patients.

 “The next step would be to keep working on this technique in order to make these organs transplantable into human bodies” that was the claim of the 2016 scientist.
 Since then, a lot of things changed.
 So, what happened with the 3D printing?

 When you are trying to 3D print an organ, you will be explaining to the computer how to layer every single layer of stem cells.
 You will be trying to work it out one layer at a time, molded altogether to create the end product.
 This is exactly how that small organ is created.
 The small organs, called organoids, will then be placed in the body of a person who is ill and will be able to grow enoug to be able to take charge of the failed organ’s functions.

 For example, those who have heavy skin burns at certain locations can benefit from 3D printing.
 Forget about skin grafts that can be painful or hydrotherapy that can be very limited; the 3D printing technique can recreate skin.
 In the lab, scientists were able to print out 100cm2 in only half an hour of time using human plasma and skin components taken out of skin samples.
 This is one bg revolution for people who experience burns.